shubhamk0027/MockServer/README.md

 ##### /getkey
 To get back the lost key.
 This command can only be used by the admin.

+#### How to send your request to mock server in your application?
+Send your request as

+        http//localhost:8080/TEAM-SECRET-KEY/your/path/here?any=query&parameters=1

+with payloads if any

 #### Few more things about this server:
 1. You can also send the above slash commands without slack directly as an Http request.
 Equivalent to the above slash commands, send the JSON with above details to-